CanaryBrianArmas/Personal_Projects/Deep_Learning/NLP/Helsinki_Opus_Books/README.md

 1. Create a virtual enviroment:
     ```
     conda create -n NAME python=VERSION --> I have used 3.9 version
+    python -m venv <venv> --> The last part is a standard indistry name
     ```

 2. Clone, download the repository.